biomedicalinformaticsgroup/cadmus/index.md

 To git clone the project to the directory you want to save your result.

-An API key from NCBI (you can find more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).
+An API key from NCBI (you can find out more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).

-An API key from Crossref (you can find more information [here](https://apps.crossref.org/clickthrough/researchers/#/) you will need to agree the folowing two licenses:
+An API key from Crossref (you can find out more information [here](https://apps.crossref.org/clickthrough/researchers/#/) you will need to agree the folowing two licenses:

 1. Wiley Text and Data Mining License v1.1
 2. Elsevier Text and Data Mining Service Agreement)

 ## Installation
-Cadmus has a number of dependencies on other Python packages, it is recommended to install in an isolated environment
+Cadmus has a number of dependencies on other Python packages, it is recommended to install in an isolated environment.

 `git clone https://github.com/biomedicalinformaticsgroup/cadmus.git`